mlzarathustra/meditation/README.md

 You can run the script by saying

 ```
-groovy simple.gy
+groovy simple.gvy
 ```

 To hear the ambient experiment try

 ```
-groovy morbleu.gy
+groovy morbleu.gvy
 ```

+NOTE:
-NOTE: it does not automatically shut off notes if you are using an external synth, so be prepared to reset manually.
-A note map is on the TODO list.
+Morbleu listens to `Enter` from the keyboard as a signal to shut down its threads.
+It does not automatically shut off notes if you interrupt with ctl-C and are using an external synth.
+If you do so, be prepared to reset manually.

+## disclaimers
+Some code tweaks may be required depending on your setup.
+It's in a state of flux.
+The directory is cluttered.
+Java Sound is finicky.

+See TODO.md to see what may eventually get done.